tplopez/station-idf/README.md

 scipy >= 0.19.1
 matplotlib >= 2.1.0
 ```

-You can run the scrip `run.py` to use all capabilities of the collection.

 ## Required input

 - Hourly time series.
 Format should be `csv`, one column being the date of observation,